 Although some studies suggest that epidurals may increase the chances of cesarean deliveries (C-sections) or vaginal deliveries that require forceps or vacuum extractions, others show no correlation.
 It's not clear if the surgery or assisted delivery were needed because of the epidural or if the epidural and the surgery or assisted delivery were both needed because of some underlying problem.

 Some epidural medication does reach the baby, but it's much less than what the little one would get if the mother is given pain medications through an IV or if she is given general anesthesia.
 The risks of an epidural to the baby are minimal, but include possible distress (such as a slow heartbeat) caused by the mother's lowered blood pressure.

-What Will I Feel Like After the Delivery?
+What Will I Feel Like After Delivery?

 If you have an epidural, you may shiver a little after the baby is born (which is common with or without an epidural).
-You may also feel some numbness in your legs and tingling as the medication starts to wear off, which may take a little while.
+You might feel some numbness in your legs and tingling as the medication starts to wear off, which may take a little while.
 That means you may not be able to walk around for at least a few hours after the birth.
-Even then, ask someone to help you until your legs feel back to normal.
+Even after that, ask someone to help you until your legs feel back to normal.
 If you had a C-section, the doctor may continue the epidural for a while after the delivery to control any pain.

 What Other Medications Can Help?

 Epidurals aren't the only way medication can help you deal with the pain and stress of labor and delivery.

 Also injected into the lower back through a catheter, a spinal block provides faster pain relief with smaller doses of medication.
 However, a spinal block only lasts for up to 2 hours, so it may be given during the actual delivery rather than during labor.